CASE STUDY: WORTH-PINKHAM MEMORIAL LIBRARY

 When I was hired as WPML's director in early 2015, I knew the library needed help.
 The recession had brought with it a shrinking budget, and years of stagnant leadership had caused circulation and patron engagement to plummet.
 Although I had my work cut out for me, I looked forward to the challenge; Ho-Ho-Kus residents deserved a great library, and I was determined to give it to them.

 By the end of my second year, the library had transformed into a more vibrant community space while still maintaining the its charm as one of the smallest in its system.
 2016 saw a 21% increase in circulation over 2015, as well as a 295% increase in program attendance.
+In 2017, circulation climbed another 6%.
 Residents were once again excited about the library.
 Some of the steps I took to improve these metrics included: